-If you need some help on your journey or if you’re just feeling stuck in your life somehow, I’d highly recommend Lucinda Bakken White’s book.
+If you need some help on your journey or if you’re just feeling stuck in your life somehow, I’d highly recommend this book by Lucinda Bakken White.

 It helped me reframe my line of thinking about my career and my life.
 There’s no one way to find success and be successful.
 Even if you follow the preconceived notions of success by material standards, that has no bearing on your inner happiness.

 I also really enjoyed how the book was laid out.
 Several of the chapters were named after various animals, and I really enjoyed how she weaved tales about the animals into her own journey.
 I feel like it helped me understand her more and relate to what she was saying in a different way.

 It’s definitely not your typical self-help, self-discovery or even self-love book, but it does touch on all of those topics and more.

 For nearly two decades, I had been working on self-discovery.
 I knew my shadows, insecurities and fears.
 But I had not slain them yet.
 Feeling once again like an unlovable outcast, I also began to see that I was ruled by the opinions of other people.
 By letting their personal judgements, beliefs, and perspectives define my self-worth, I was disrespecting my own inner voice of authority.